Aging & Disability

 It can be difficult to provide personal care to an adult in public if a restroom doesn't have adequate facilities.
 A bathroom may have a diaper changing station, but that won't work for an older child or adult.

-A new law requires universal changing facilities in certain public buildings, like a park, recreation center, bus station or airport.
+A new law requires universal changing facilities in certain public buildings, like a park, recreation center, bus station, or airport.
 They're required for public buildings built after October 1, 2022, and in buildings where a public restroom is added or an existing one is substantially renovated.

 Disability Benefits